helm/charts/stable/artifactory-ha/README.md

 $ helm delete --purge artifactory-ha
 ```
 This will completely delete your Artifactory HA cluster.
-**NOTE:** Since Artifactory and PostgreSQL are running as Kubernetes Stateful Sets, the removal of the helm release will **not** remove the persistent volumes.
+**NOTE:** Since Artifactory is running as Kubernetes Stateful Sets, the removal of the helm release will **not** remove the persistent volumes.
 You need to explicitly remove them
 ```bash
 $ kubectl delete pvc -l release=artifactory-ha
 ```